The relative isoperimetric inequality for minimal submanifolds with free boundary in the Euclidean space: Abstract

 \section{Abstract}

-In this paper, we mainly consider the relative isoperimetric inequalities for minimal submanifolds in $\mathbb{R}^{n+m}$.
-We first provide, following Cabr\'e \cite{Cabre2008}, an ABP proof of the relative isoperimetric inequality proved in Choe-Ghomi-Ritor\'e \cite{CGR07}, by generalizing ideas of restricted normal cones given in \cite{CGR06}.
-Then we prove a relative isoperimetric inequalities for minimal submanifolds in $\mathbb{R}^{n+m}$, which is optimal when the codimension $m\le 2$.
-In other words we obtain a relative version of isoperimetric inequalities for minimal submanifolds proved recently by Brendle \cite{Brendle2019}.
-When the codimension $m\le 2$, our result gives an affirmative answer to an open problem proposed by Choe in \cite{Choe2005}, Open Problem 12.6.
-As another application we prove an optimal logarithmic Sobolev inequality for free boundary submanifolds in the Euclidean space following a trick of Brendle in \cite{Brendle2019b}.
+In this paper, we mainly consider the relative isoperimetric inequalities for minimal submanifolds with free boundary.
+We first generalize ideas of restricted normal cones introduced by Choe-Ghomi-Ritor\'e in \cite{CGR06} and obtain an optimal area estimate for generalized restricted normal cones.
+This area estimate, together with the ABP method of Cabr\'e in \cite{Cabre2008}, provides a new proof of the relative isoperimetric inequality obtained by Choe-Ghomi-Ritor\'e in \cite{CGR07}.
+Furthermore, we use this estimate and the idea of Brendle in his recent work \cite{Brendle2019} to obtain a relative isoperimetric inequality for minimal submanifolds with free boundary on a convex support surface in $\mathbb{R}^{n+m}$, which is optimal and gives an affirmative answer to an open problem proposed by Choe in \cite{Choe2005}, Open Problem 12.6, when the codimension $m\le 2$.